 Social Benefits of Taekwondo Training

 While taking classes via Zoom or Facebook is not the same as practicing at the studio, even online interactions offer social benefits.
-Since March, we have been frequently adapting our training options by offering group video classes, outdoor classes, and individual Taekwondo sessions.
+Since March 2020, we have frequently adapted our training options by offering group video classes, outdoor classes, and individual Taekwondo sessions.
 In this way, students have continued to enjoy the benefits of martial arts training in Novi, MI.

 The Five Tenets of Taekwondo Guide Behavior

 In addition to the physical, mental, and emotional benefits of practicing Taekwondo in stressful times, Taekwondo’s martial artists can rely on the Five Tenets of Taekwondo to guide their behavior.

 The intense togetherness and disappointments that are a hallmark of isolation can be stressful, heart-breaking, and anxiety-producing.
 The Five Tenets act as a constant reminder that the martial artist’s character is built up with the practice of Taekwondo, which includes our actions in all situations and all interaction with others.

 The Five Tenets of Taekwondo